vlngf/OilMetagenomesDB/README.md

 3. Use the command line to download the directory;
 4. Go to the sample list of interest and complete the .tsv file in your spreadsheet program (for example, LibreOffice Calc, Microsoft Excel) or in the programming language of your choice (for example, R);

-If you find dataset validation errors or think of a new dataset validation, then write in issue in our GitHub repository.
+If you find dataset validation errors or think of a new dataset validation, please create an [issue](https://github.com/agni-bioinformatics-lab/OilMetagenomesDB/issues) in our GitHub repository.

 <span id="samples-column-specifications"></span>
 ## Samples Column Specifications [![Up](assets/image/git_img_up.png)](#top)

-The SAMPLE tables stores information about the sample before it was sequenced: the type, date of collection, geographic coordinates, depth, temperature of sample extraction, material of sample, etc.
+The SAMPLE tables stores information about the sample before it was sequenced: type, date of collection, geographic coordinates, depth, temperature of sample extraction, material of sample, etc.

 Numeric and text fields must be filled in with "None" (capitalized) to indicate 'there can be no value meaningfully' or "unknownn" to indicate 'value is not known, but theoretically could be'.
 For example, if only water is being tested in a sample and there is no oil in the sample, the API index would be "None" because there is no oil in that sample and there can be no viscosity index.
 Conversely, if the viscosity index in the "crude oil" sample was not measured, then the API column should be set to "unknown".